OpenGammaProject/MicroFC-SiPM-Carrier-Board/README.md

 On the front side there is only the sensor itself while all the other parts are on the back.
 This ensures good optical contact and light-tight sealing.
 The unused SiPM pin number 4 is connected to the ground pad for some added thermal mass.

-The PCB includes the recommended SiPM [biasing](https://www.onsemi.com/pub/Collateral/AND9782-D.PDF) that is optional to use.
+The PCB includes the recommended SiPM [biasing filter](https://www.onsemi.com/pub/Collateral/AND9782-D.PDF) that is optional to use.
 Enable it by closing the solder jumper `JP1` and then soldering wires to the `VCC` and `GND` pads respectively.
 The SiPM signal will be anode `A` pad.
 Do not solder anything to the cathode pad in this case.

 If you are connecting straight to the SiPM, do so via the cathode `C` and anode `A` pads and open the jumper `JP1`.
 You do not need the GND pad in that case.